Building the City of Light

-"Building the City of Light" is a song from Scottish singer-songwriter Mike Scott, which was released as the second and final single from his first solo album Bring 'Em All In.
+"Building the City of Light" is a song from Scottish singer-songwriter Mike Scott, released by Chrysalis Records on 30 October 1995 as the second and final single from his debut solo album, Bring 'Em All In (1995).
 It was written by Mike Scott, and produced by Scott and Niko Bolas.
 The song reached No. 60 in the UK Singles Chart and remained in the top 100 for two weeks.

 Background

 Much of the material on Bring 'Em All In was written after Scott left New York City for Scotland in 1993.
 During a period when he stayed at the Findhorn Foundation, he wrote many of the songs that appeared on the album and first performed "Building the City of Light", among other tracks, at the foundation's Universal Hall.
 At the time of its release, Scott described "Building the City of Light" as "a three and a half minute power blast with lyrics about bringing more love into the world, starting with myself".

 When the previous single "Bring 'Em All In" stalled at No. 56 in the UK, Chrysalis persuaded Scott to release "Building the City of Light" with different bonus tracks on two separate CD releases in the bid to generate additional sales and a hit single.
 In his autobiography, Scott recalled how he felt the plan was merely a "music business ploy" and a "scam".
 With "Building the City of Light" only reaching No. 60 in the UK, Scott recalled: "The single bombed and I felt I'd compromised myself, the fans and the music."